morrislaptop/looped/docs/providers.md

         App\Providers\ComposerServiceProvider::class,
     ],

-<a name="deferred-providers"></a>
 ## Deferred Providers

-If your provider is **only** registering bindings in the [service container](/docs/{{version}}/container), you may choose to defer its registration until one of the registered bindings is actually needed.
+If your provider is **only** registering bindings in the [service container](/container), you may choose to defer its registration until one of the registered bindings is actually needed.
 Deferring the loading of such a provider will improve the performance of your application, since it is not loaded from the filesystem on every request.

 Laravel compiles and stores a list of all of the services supplied by deferred service providers, along with the name of its service provider class.
 Then, only when you attempt to resolve one of these services does Laravel load the service provider.